embed-rocks/embed-example/README.md

   - `npm start`
   - Then point your browser to http://127.0.0.1:3000

-## What this contains
+## What does this do?

 This is a plain JavaScript version of our integration example.
-The other version, which contains Mustache-like template code for cards can be found [here](https://github.com/embed-rocks/embed-example-2).
-You can use whichever suits you better.
+The other version, which contains Mustache-like template code for cards can be found [here](https://github.com/embed-rocks/embed-example-2). **Note that the logic for rendering a card may be easier to understand from the version that uses a templating engine.**

 In `public/js/Card.js` file you will find the template that renders card data into html.
 You can use that as a basis for your own implementation.